tstadmin/TrendSoftTech-V2.0/content/index.md

              id: 3
              title: "KN Technologies"
              img: "/img/portfolio/knt.jpg"
-             about: it’s not easy to get a well-paid job with a decent employer without putting in the work"
+             about: "it’s not easy to get a well-paid job with a decent employer without putting in the work"
              link: "https://kntech.co.uk/"
              label: "explore KN Technologies website"
         - listItem: